The Best Man to Die

 The Best Man to Die is a novel by British crime-writer Ruth Rendell. it was first published in 1969 and is the 4th entry in her popular Inspector Wexford series.

 Reception

 Shirley Graves of the Daily Independent Journal wrote: "Published for the Crime Club, this is enjoyable reading and presents a challenging puzzle.
 The characterization is exceptional."
-Alfred Apsler of the Oregan Daily Journal called the novel a "pleasant, readable job done with skill and insight", praising the characterisation and the "sensitive, at times near-poetic style of writing" while criticising the pacing.
+Alfred Apsler of the Oregon Daily Journal called the novel a "pleasant, readable job done with skill and insight", praising the characterisation and the "sensitive, at times near-poetic style of writing" while criticising the pacing.
 The Irish Independent opined: "In a taut, baffling story, Mrs. Rendell again gives proof of her skill as an observer and as master of crisp dialogue and good characterisation.